coopyey/ttrpg-campaign-site/content/Danse Macabre/Player Characters/Emily.md

 **Background:**
 ### Additional Notes

-Youngest of [[Bertram Holless]]'s troupe.
+Youngest of [[Bertram]]'s troupe.
 Caught in the wrong place at the wrong time.